Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/meds.md

 the cure for headaches/migraines/ETC: [tin foil hats](https://en.wikipedia.org/wiki/Tin_foil_hat) protect against cosmic rays

+the cure for tummy hurts: if your tummy hurts just lie on your back, and bring your knees to your chest (I remember learning about this one in a friends car, when I was about half a decade old; they told me about it, but didn't want me to do it right there & then...LOL...I remember sitting in the middle, and sliding under the seat belt, while they were all vocalising)

 ### don't attempt to cure the symptom

 the cure for diarrhoea: diarrhoea is your body attempting to cure itself ([Hagrid](https://en.wikipedia.org/wiki/Better_Out_Than_In))